Kings–Oilers rivalry

-The Kings–Oilers rivalry is a professional ice hockey rivalry between the Los Angeles Kings and Edmonton Oilers of the National Hockey League (NHL).
-The rivalry was widely known to be one of the most fierce matchups through the 1980s and 1990s with frequent playoff matchups occurring, in addition to the notorious trade of Wayne Gretzky and Marty McSorley.
+The Kings–Oilers rivalry is a National Hockey League (NHL) rivalry between the Los Angeles Kings and Edmonton Oilers.
+The rivalry was widely known to be one of the most fierce matchups through the 1980s and 1990s with frequent playoff matchups occurring, in addition to the trade of Wayne Gretzky and Marty McSorley.
 The rivalry returned to intensity during the 2020s when the two teams matched up in the first round of the playoffs from 2022 to 2025, with each matchup being won by the Oilers.
-The Kings and Oilers have combined for seven Stanley Cups between them and have met in the playoffs eleven times.
+The Kings and Oilers have combined for seven Stanley Cups between them and have met in the playoffs 11 times.